gravitydepartment/modal/README.md

 - Uses `<section>` to isolate heading hierarchy.
 - Uses `role="dialog"` attribute.
 - Uses `aria-label` attribute for close buttons.
+- Focus is saved and restored when the modal closes.

 ### Customization